 The tone of the letter should be polite and factual.
 Remember: Your goal is not to pull on the lender’s heartstrings; it’s to reassure them that your application is solid and you would responsibly pay back your mortgage on time.

-Recommended: 4 Tips for Writing a Letter of Explanation for a Mortgage
+4 Tips for an Effective Letter of Explanation

 Getting Your Mortgage Application in Shape

 Knowing what documents you need and what a mortgage lender will look at can help get your application in strong shape before you file it.
-Your lender will scrutinize your credit history, and late payment, especially one within the last 12 months, may raise a red flag.
+Your lender will scrutinize your credit history and any late payments, especially ones within the last 12 months.
 But there are ways to proactively tackle any issues on your credit reports.

 • Call the creditor if you have a recent late payment.
 Creditors know that accidents happen and bills may be misplaced.
 If your account is otherwise in good standing, it’s possible that a creditor may erase the late payment.